AUMI: Adaptive Use Musical Instrument

 You can also set the position of the Cursor by touching the screen, and use this method exclusively for controlling AUMI.
 There is a tracker designed solely for use by touches, that does not use video at all, called the Touch Tracker.

-For most instrumetns, when the Cursor enters a sound_box, the corresponding sound is played, and the box highlights relative to the volume of the sound that is playing.
+For most instruments, when the Cursor enters a sound_box, the corresponding sound is played, and the box highlights relative to the volume of the sound that is playing.

 For Loop instruments, the nearness of the Cursor to a Sound Box controls the mix of a sound loop playing in that box.